 Producing bespoke psi-values can really pay dividends if you regularly build to the same specifications.
 Once you have a set of Thermal Bridging Calculations, you can use them repeatedly on your next sites.
 It is also worth noting that certain constructions, such as steel frame systems, will require psi-value analysis as there are no approved details for them.

 - As well as the standard calculation sheets, we also produce a plain English report which summarises the results and clearly indicates performance.

 - For each junction assessed we will check both the thermal bridging heat losses and the surface condensation risks as standard.

 - Should any junctions fall short of the target, we will include recommendations on how the thermal performance of the junction could be improved.

 Bespoke Thermal Bridging can improve your SAP and SBEM results.
 Our assessors will join up the dots to ensure your Building Regulations submission is accurate.

 - Every new-build dwelling is required to meet compliance for energy efficiency with a SAP Calculation.

-- To prove a new commercial building is compliant with Part L Building Regulations, an SBEM Calculation must be completed.
+- To prove a new non-domestic building is compliant with Part L Building Regulations, an SBEM Calculation must be completed.